Welcome to Beebase

 BeeBase is the Animal and Plant Health Agency's (APHA) National Bee Unit website.
-It is designed for beekeepers and supports Defra, WAG and Scotland's Bee Health Programmes and the Healthy Bees Plan, which set out to protect and sustain our valuable national bee stocks.
+It is designed for beekeepers and supports Defra, Welsh Government and Scotland's Bee Health Programmes.
+BeeBase supports the aims of the Healthy Bees Plan 2030, which focuses on protecting and sustaining our valuable national bee stocks.

 Our website provides a wide range of apicultural information for beekeepers, to help keep their colonies healthy and productive.
 It provides a wide range of beekeeping information, such as the activities of the NBU, honey bee related legislation, pests and diseases information which includes their recognition and control, publications, advisory leaflets and key contacts.

 Please play your part and help us by signing up to BeeBase here.

 We hope both new and experienced beekeepers will find this an extremely useful resource and sign up.